ka1xu/KaixuOneDark/README.md

 4. Click "Open Themes Folder"
 5. Paste the CSS file
 6. Enable the theme in Discord

+### Chrome/Brave
+1. Open Chrome/Brave and go to `chrome://extensions/`
+2. Enable "Developer mode" in the top right
+3. Click "Load unpacked" and select the `chrome-brave` folder
+4. The extension will appear in your extensions list
+5. Click the extension icon to toggle the dark theme on/off

 ## 🎯 Color Palette